Tongkat Ali Buyers Guide

 The fact that standardization is a well known, common and accepted method worldwide of ensuring herbs are real and potent and is used in many many herbal products, seems to have eluded them, and their complete refusal to catch up to the modern-day world and better themselves and their product is rather sad, since they have access to an abundance of the plant on their doorstep.

-SPB themselves claim that to make their 1:200 extract they remove certain constituents which make it easier to digest than a 1:50 extract, hence why in their case it takes 4x the amount of raw extract to produce compared to 1:50.
+SPB themselves claim that to make their apparently 1:200 extract they remove certain active constituents to make it easier to digest than a 1:50 extract, hence why in their case it apparently takes 4x the amount of raw extract to produce compared to 1:50.
 Standardization during the manufacturing phase works with the same principle, some things are removed if needed (but not completely) to increase the percentage of others.
-No manufacturing eurycomanone on an industrial scale or adding it is ever needed and never has been!
+No manufacturing eurycomanone on an industrial scale or adding it is ever needed!

 Below is a screen capture of the page on their site that contains their false comments...

 At the end of the above screen-shot SPB go as far as claiming other companies could just sell flour or sawdust, and nobody can check this.
-If it was flour or sawdust I think it would be very obvious to everybody who took it, and very obvious to whoever tested it, since it would not be incredibly bitter like it should be, or be effective at all, and would taste exactly like flour or sawdust.
-It also would not contain any eurycomanone or anything else found in the plant.
+If it was flour or sawdust I think it would be very obvious as it would not be incredibly bitter like it should be, or be effective at all, and would taste exactly like flour or sawdust so everybody could check this!

-Another false statement that they have now added to a few sites they own, seemingly to try and discredit standardization, is that it does not exist for natural products...
+Another false statement that they have now added to a few sites they own, seemingly to try and discredit standardization further, is that it doesn't even exist for natural products?...

 The main reason standardisation exists at all is so that that companies who run tests such as double-blind placebo tests on both natural herbal products and meds can ensure each batch is the same, with the same percentage of constituents and ingredients they are testing, so the results are accurate and each person takes exactly the same amount of everything.